simplrteam/SimplrJS/README.md

 		- [UPDATED] Simplr.Cookie.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
 		- [REMOVED] Simplr.Conversion.* has been removed.
 Use JSON.parse() and JSON.stringify() native methods.
 		- [REMOVED] Simplr.Browser.* has been removed.
 The current browser / device landscape makes this outdated.
+		- [REMOVED] Simplr.Ui.* has been removed.
+These UI widgets arent' generally used and are better off as specialty features.
+		- [REMOVED] Simplr.Core.Ui.* has been removed.
+These core features aren't used, or are just duuplicates of base jQuery functionality.

 	Other
 		- Updated to jquery 2.0.0